Best AI Note-Taker Devices for Meetings in 2026

 For confidential meetings, the deciding question is not accuracy — it is where the audio goes.
 A device that transcribes on-device or in an environment you control is the safer choice for privileged or regulated conversations.

-Device vs meeting-app note-taker
+Device vs Meeting-app Note-taker

 A hardware note-taker and a meeting-app bot solve different problems.
 App bots (the kind that join a Zoom call) are great for scheduled online meetings and usually cheaper.
 A hardware device earns its place by capturing everything the bot cannot: in-person meetings, phone calls, site walks, and hallway decisions.